dokumentacion/planaria/api.md

 - `planarium`: planarium version. currently '0.0.1'.
 - `query`: the HTTP API description
   - `web`: The default query to display in the explorer
   - `api`: The HTTP API configuration
     - `timeout`: how many milliseconds to wait before timing out a query
     - `sort`: The default sort order of a query
     - `concurrency`: The default level of concurrency allowed for certain queries (So far only supports `aggregate`)
+    - `routes`: Custom routes definition (More on custom routes below)
   - `log`: logging option (verbose if true)
 - `socket`: The SSE endpoint configuration
 	- `web`: The default query to subscribe to in the socket explorer
 	- `api`: doesn't do anything for now. reserved.